 Jeffrey Hergenrather, MD, of Sebastopol, California, was first to go public with his misgivings.
-Hergenrather had attended the 2004 meeting of the International Cannabinoid Research Society meeting at which Sanofi scientists reported that Rimonabant had proven safe and effective in clinical trials involving 13,000 patients.
-That year the ICRS's achievement award went to three Sanofi researchers.
-Only a few ICRS membrers expressed misgivings -off the record, please- about the basic approach.
+Hergenrather had attended the 2004 meeting of the International Cannabinoid Research Society meeting at which Sanofiscientists reported that Rimonabant had proven safe and effective inclinical trials involving 13,000 patients.
+That year the ICRS's achievementaward went to three Sanofi researchers and was presented by Raphael Mechoulam, the grand old man of the field.
+Many ICRSers got grants from Sanofi and/or the National Institute on Drug Abuse to study the potential of Rimonabant and other cannabinoid-antagonist drugs.
+Only a few expressedmisgivings -off the record- about the basic approach.

-Hergenrather and Dr. John McPartland were lonely voices questioning the propriety of Sanofi's march to the market.
-"The consequences of interfering with the cannabinoid receptor system have not been evaluated in normal human physiology," Hergenrather stated in O'Shaughnessy's (Fall 2004).

-Hergenrather suggested that before Sanofi marketed Rimonabant, "It would be ethical to design longitudinal studies to assess the consequences of interfering with the cannabinoid system."
+Hergenrather and Dr. John MacPartland were lonely voices questioning the propriety of Sanofi's march to the market.
+"The consequences of interfering with the cannabinoid receptor system have not been evaluated in normal human physiology," Hergenrather stated in O'Shaughnessy's.
+He suggested that before Sanofi marketed Rimonabant, "It would be ethical to design longitudinal studies to assess the consequences of interfering with the cannabinoid system."